Ada-Developers-Academy/core-unit-2/more-flask-queries/nested-routes-in-flask.md

 > As a client, I want to send a request to create a new book and connect it to an author already found in the database.

 What information do we need to accomplish this?
 We need to know _which_ author, along with the new book's `title` and `description`.
-Now we could query the author by her name, but there might be authors with the same name!
-Sounds like a job for an `id` then!
+To specify the author, we can use the author's `id`.
+This will refer to one and only one author, even if there are multiple authors with the same name.

 ### !callout-info